ReisenTM/term-blog/README.md

 > Initializing system...
 Accessing digital archives...
 [OK]

 ## 🌙 About
 A high-performance, terminal-inspired personal blog.
-Built by a "noob" who loves building fun things.
 This project is a digital archive of tech explorations, life fragments, and creative experiments in cyberspace.

 ![主页](images/sceneshot-1.png)